jackVanish/flyknifeComics/about.md

     <dt>ORIGINAL APPEARANCE:</dt>
     <dd>*Knifewolf//Hyper Punks Double Digest: ATTAXX!
 Assault on Gogol-1010*</dd>
 </dl>

-<p class="about-biography">Christian "The Wolf" DeWolf, owner and operator of Wolfbutler Comedy Server, is an international street cyber-
-samurai and business operator.
+Christian "The Wolf" DeWolf, owner and operator of Wolfbutler Comedy Server, is an international street cyber- samurai and business operator.
 By day, he puts his opponents in *atari* with sensible investments and dependable returns, but by night, The Wolf stalks the streets of HALIFAX_1, raising his sword to COMMANDER ZETA and striking back against the darkness with defiant swings of his katana.
 His mighty swing can cut the very fabric of the GRIDDZONE, but despite such power, he fights on the side of good.
-He can be found at [wolfbutler.com](http://wolfbutler.com).</p>
+He can be found at [wolfbutler.com](http://wolfbutler.com).

 <dl class="about-details">
     <dt>STRENGTH:</dt>
     <dd>8</dd>